papr8ka/-lwjgl-basics-wiki/ShaderLesson6.md

 ![Multiple](http://i.imgur.com/xZeLLSR.png)

-Notice that introduces more branching (loops, ifs, etc) to your shader, which may degrade performance.
+Note this introduces more branching to your shader, which may degrade performance.

 This is sometimes known as "N lighting" since our system only supports a fixed *N* number of lights.
 If you plan to include a lot of lights, you may want to investigate multiple draw calls (i.e. additive blending), or [deferred lighting](http://en.wikipedia.org/wiki/Deferred_shading).